 LBDF BV may provide Financing during the first six (6) years of the Proof of Concept Fund and the Seed Fund (hereinafter the 'Issue Period'), while the following six

 (6) years are reserved for managing the issued Financing only (hereinafter the 'Management Period').
+During the “Management Period” LBDF BV is mandated to issue additional Financing to a Target Enterprise provided that this Financing is complementary to the Financing already provided to that Target Enterprise during the funding period.
 Without prejudice to the foregoing, the Province may extend the duration of either or both of these periods by as many years as the Province sees fit.
 If the Province wishes to extend one or both periods, the Province shall inform LBDF BV of its intention, no later than six (6) months before the end of the original period, resulting in the extension of the period(s) accordingly on the basis of the prior consent issued by LBDF BV.

 The purpose of the Proof of Concept Fund and the Seed Fund is to facilitate the development of innovative ideas into a product and subsequently into a fully-fledged business, as referred to in Articles 2.7 and 2.8, by providing Financing to SMEs, partly aimed at accelerating the business development process.